Vietnam.vn - Nền tảng quảng bá Việt Nam

 Báo Thanh niênBáo Thanh niên17/05/2025

-Dr. Nguyen Van Doan, Director of the National Museum of History, said that the exhibition includes typical artifacts, selected from the Buddhist heritage of the Ly Dynasty currently preserved here, containing the most unique values of Buddhist art of this period.
-Among them are architectural artifacts bearing the royal mark, or the image of dancing fairies, decorated on the base of the white-glazed ceramic tower model (12th - 13th century).
+Dr. Nguyen Van Doan, Director of the National History Museum, said that the exhibition has typical artifacts, selected from the Ly Dynasty Buddhist heritage preserved here, containing the most unique values of Buddhist art of this period.
+Among them are architectural artifacts bearing royal imprints, or dancing fairies, decorated on the base of a white-glazed ceramic tower model (12th - 13th century).

 According to Dr. Nguyen Van Doan, the exhibition also includes interpretations and projections using 3D mapping, hologram, digital revival techniques... to recreate the heritage, giving viewers a more engaging and profound experience.
-The exhibition includes clips about architecture, rotating images of artifacts, and even dances believed to be from Ly Dynasty Buddhism.
+The exhibition includes clips about architecture, rotating images of artifacts, and dances believed to be of Ly Dynasty Buddhism.

 Dance "extracted" from the foundation